kercre123/victor/docs/development/perf-metric-tool.md

 * See that certain behaviors or activities use more or less engine CPU
 * Measure before-and-after average tick rates, for optimization attempts
 * Compare Debug vs. Release performance
-* For automated peformance testing
+* For automated performance testing

 What is recorded for each tick:
 * Engine duration: The time the engine tick took to execute, in ms